ADVERTISING

 Party presents housing policy paper with guidelines for urban development

-The CDU Darmstadt has presented a new housing policy paper.
-In it, the party sets out guidelines for a forward-looking housing policy that, according to the party, should create more living space while simultaneously steer the city's growth.
+The CDU in Darmstadt has presented a new housing policy paper.
+In it, the party sets out guidelines for a forward-looking housing policy that, according to its own description, aims to create more living space while simultaneously managing the city's growth.

 Focus on development plans

-According to the CDU, development plans are the key tool for accelerating housing construction.
-"Less regulation means more housing construction," explained Roland Desch , the parliamentary group's housing policy spokesperson.
-The goal is to develop forward-looking and streamlined plans, rather than simply reacting to specific construction projects.
-This creates speed, reliability, and eases the burden on administration.
+According to the CDU, zoning plans are the key instrument for accelerating housing construction.
+"Less regulation means more housing construction," explained Roland Desch , the party's housing policy spokesperson.
+The goal is to develop plans proactively and efficiently, rather than simply reacting to specific construction projects.
+This creates speed, reliability, and reduces the administrative burden.

 Ctirad Kotoucek also emphasized the importance of a broad range of housing options: "People need housing – in all price ranges."
-The CDU advocates a balanced housing mix, from subsidized apartments to middle-class options and single-family homes, as long as the local situation allows.
+The CDU advocates for a balanced mix of housing types, from subsidized apartments to options for the middle class and single-family homes, provided the local situation allows it.

 Housing for all population groups

-CDU parliamentary group leaders Caroline Groß and Dr. Annette Brunert emphasized that housing policy must be designed for all population groups.
-Families need sufficiently large apartments, students and young people need affordable options, while skilled workers and managers should also find housing in Darmstadt.
-Only by expanding the range of housing options can affordable rents be secured in the long term.
+The CDU parliamentary group leaders, Caroline Groß and Dr. Annette Brunert, emphasized that housing policy must be designed for all segments of the population.
+Families need sufficiently large apartments, students and young people need affordable options, while skilled workers and managers should also be able to find housing in Darmstadt.
+Only by expanding the supply can affordable rents be secured in the long term.

 CDU sees growth as an opportunity

-"Darmstadt is growing – and that's an opportunity.
-But growth brings responsibility," said Groß.
-"We must set the course today so that there will be enough housing, daycare centers, schools, and infrastructure tomorrow."
+“Darmstadt is growing – and that’s an opportunity.
+But growth means responsibility,” said Groß.
+“We must set the course today so that there will be enough housing, daycare centers, schools and infrastructure tomorrow as well.”

-With this list of demands, the CDU says it wants to provide answers to the current housing shortage while simultaneously securing the city's long-term development.
+With this list of demands, the CDU aims to provide answers to the current housing shortage while simultaneously securing the city's long-term development.
 "Growth will happen one way or another – we have to manage it.
 Anything else would be irresponsible," Groß and Brunert concluded.